 - Developed by Experienced Professionals and Clinicians.

-- All you need is Computer, Internet Access & Adobe Flash Player
+- All you need is Computer, and Internet Access.

 - Printable Course Completion Certificate (PDF).